ZxxLang/abnfa/README.md

 # ABNFA

-ABNFA based on [ABNF][] to extend the action semantics of the reference rules to provide a tool chain for generating AST.
+Augmented BNF Actions(ABNFA) based on [ABNF][], extend the action semantics of the reference rules to provide a tool chain for generating AST.

 Original definition: